-But in a corner of our neatly arranged bedroom we still have one lonely box of stuff.
-Every now and then I move it to a different corner to make it less visible or when I need to vacuum but three years later it’s still on the floor.
+But in a corner of our neatly arranged bedroom we still had one lonely box of stuff.
+Every now and then I moved it to a different corner to make it less visible or when I needed to vacuum, but three years later it was still on the floor.

-My box of stuff falls into that first category but is slowly creeping into the second because it’s sitting on my bedroom floor, a room that is pretty tidy except for that box.
-I have other unpacked boxes in the house but they are put away behind closed doors.
-This one is out in the open, in plain sight, taunting me.
+My box of stuff fell into that first category but was slowly creeping into the second because it was sitting on my bedroom floor, a room that was pretty tidy except for that box.
+It was out in the open, in plain sight, taunting me.